-Seminole Environmental Center Trail is a 2.9 mile out and back trail located near Longwood, Florida and is good for all skill levels.
+Seminole Environmental Center Trail is a 2.5 mile out and back trail located near Longwood, Florida that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, birding, and mountain biking and is accessible year-round.

 I took my dog hiking here today.
 Nice loop trail following a creek for half of it.
 Some boardwalks were closed.
 Nice afternoon hike.